cdeboever3/pyencodetools/README.md

 pyencodetools
 =============

-Python wrapper for ENCODE (Encyclopedia of DNA Elements) API and tools for working with the data.
+Python wrapper for ENCODE (Encyclopedia of DNA Elements) API and (eventually) tools for working with the data.

 ## Installation